Antireligion

-Antireligion is opposition to religion.
+Antireligion is opposition to religion or traditional religious beliefs and practices.
 It involves opposition to organized religion, religious practices or religious institutions.
 The term antireligion has also been used to describe opposition to specific forms of supernatural worship or practice, whether organized or not.
-The Soviet Union adopted the political ideology of Marxism–Leninism and by extension the policy of state atheism which opposed the growth of religions.

 Antireligion is distinct from deity-specific positions such as atheism (the lack of belief in deities) and antitheism (an opposition to belief in deities); although "antireligionists" may also be atheists or antitheists.
+Unlike antitheism, antireligion is also against those religions that do not have deities, such as some sects of Buddhism and Jainism.

 History

+Some Catholics have accused the Reformation of Martin Luther as having inspired anti religiosity.
 Early anti religious tendencies were expressed by skeptics such as Christopher Marlowe.
 Significant antireligion was advanced during the Age of Enlightenment, as early as the 17th century.
-Baron d'Holbach's book Christianity Unveiled published in 1761, attacked not only Christianity but religion in general as an impediment to the moral advancement of humanity.
+Baron d'Holbach's book Christianity Unveiled, published in 1766, attacked not only Christianity but religion in general as an impediment to the moral advancement of humanity.
 According to historian Michael Burleigh, antireligion found its first mass expression of barbarity in revolutionary France as "organised ... irreligion...an 'anti-clerical' and self-styled 'non-religious' state" responded violently to religious influence over society.

 State atheism

+Soviet Union

-The Soviet Union adopted the political ideology of Marxism–Leninism and by extension the policy of state atheism.
+The Soviet Union adopted the political ideology of Marxism–Leninism and by extension the policy of state atheism, which opposed the growth of religions.
 It directed varying degrees of antireligious efforts at varying faiths, depending on what threat they posed to the Soviet state, and their willingness to subordinate themselves to political authority.
-These antireligious campaigns were directed at all faiths, including Christian, Islamic, Buddhist, Jewish, and Shamanist religions.
 In the 1930s, during the Stalinist period, the government destroyed church buildings or put them into secular use (as museums of religion and atheism, clubs or storage facilities), executed clergy, prohibited the publication of most religious material and persecuted some members of religious groups.
 Less violent attempts to reduce or eliminate the influence of religion in society were also carried out at other times in Soviet history.
 For instance, it was usually necessary to be an atheist in order to acquire any important political position or any prestigious scientific job; thus, many people became atheists in order to advance their careers.
-In the years of 1921–1950, some estimate that 15 million Christians were killed in the Soviet Union.
+Some estimate that 12–15 million Christians were killed in the Soviet Union.
 Up to 500,000 Russian Orthodox Christians were persecuted by the Soviet government, not including other religious groups.
 At least 106,300 Russian clergymen were executed between 1937 and 1941.
 The Moldavian Soviet Socialist Republic targeted numerous clergy for arrest and interrogation as enemies of the state, and many churches, mosques, and synagogues were converted to secular uses.